stagehacks/Stream-Deck-Module/README.md

 # Stream Deck Module

-Reference drawings and 3D files of the Stream Deck Module.

 The Stream Deck Module is the inner assembly of the Stream Deck MK2.
 It includes the buttons, display, USB-C connector, and control circuity all in one unit.
 It's easy to mount in custom projects!